Ditectrev/DP-203/README.md

 - [x] Azure Databricks
 - [ ] Azure Event Hubs

-### HOTSPOT You have an Azure Blob storage account that contains a folder.
+### You have an Azure Blob storage account that contains a folder.
 The folder contains 120,000 files.
 Each file contains 62 columns.
 Each day, 1,500 new files are added to the folder.
 You plan to incrementally load five data columns from each new file into an Azure Synapse Analytics workspace.
 You need to minimize how long it takes to perform the incremental loads.
 What should you use to store the files and format?

 ![Question 165](images/question165.jpg)